Is it a flexibility issue or a technique issue?

 I hope this is helpful!
 You can also check out the full tutorial.
 I do not normally give free tutorial instruction, however this is one of my freebie aerial silks tutorials and I would LOVE to see people applying these technique tips!

-You can access ALL of the more than 200 hours of detailed tutorials, from fundamental technique to original sequences by Anna Cicone and myself at Aerial Silks Online.
-Members get additional perks like a store discount code and the option to MAKE TUTORIAL REQUESTS!
+You can access ALL of the more than 200 hours of detailed tutorials, from fundamental technique to original sequences and choreography by Anna Cicone and myself at Aerial Silks Online.